apollographql/apollo-ios/ROADMAP.md

 - **Cache Improvements**: Here we are looking at bringing across some features inspired by Apollo Client 3 and Apollo Android
     - **Better pagination support**.
 Better support for caching and updating paginated lists of objects.
     - **Reducing over-normalization**.
 Only separating out results into individual records when something that can identify them is present
     - **Real cache eviction & dangling reference collection**.
-There's presently a way to manually remove objects for a given key or pattern, but Apollo Client 3 hass given us a roadmap for how to handle some of this stuff much more thoroughly and safely.
+There's presently a way to manually remove objects for a given key or pattern, but Apollo Client 3 has given us a roadmap for how to handle some of this stuff much more thoroughly and safely.
     - **Cache metadata**.
 Ability to add per-field metadata if needed, to allow for TTL and time-based invalidation, etc.

 - **Dependency Manager test suite**.
 We've seen a few issues around things that work well for at least one of the three major iOS dependency managers, but causes problems in others.
 We plan to make a repo that we can use to automatically test for common issues against new versions of the library on CocoaPods, Carthage, and Swift Package Manager *before* they're released.